AscijA/vaktija-ext-ascija.ba/README.md

 ## License

-This program is licensed under the GNU General Public License version 2.0 or later.
+This program is licensed under the GNU General Public License version 2.0.
 For more details, please see the [GNU General Public License](http://www.gnu.org/licenses/) page.

 ## Requirements